 The Young Lords were socialist youth

-Shamefully, because the Young Lords no longer exists, diluted, non-revolutionary interpretations of that history persist today.
+Shamefully, because the original Young Lords no longer exist, diluted, non-revolutionary and opportunistic interpretations of that history persist today.

 The YLP openly denounced the capitalist system and called for a socialist society; they increasingly gravitated towards the ideals of Marxism.
 The organization had mandatory study of revolutionary-Marxist literature, such as Mao Ste Tung’s “Red Book,” The Communist Manifesto by Marx & Engels, The Wretched Of The Earth by Frantz Fanon, and so on.

 Historical revisionism currently depicts the Young Lords and other frontline groups of the 1960’s-70’s as harmless to the capitalist system and irrelevant to the struggle for socialism today.
-In other words, despite historical versions that seek approval by the publishing houses of the mainstream the Young Lords were fundamentally revolutionaries and sought to smash the present social, economic and political order.
+In other words, despite historical versions from authors that seek approval by the publishing houses of the mainstream the Young Lords were fundamentally revolutionaries that sought to smash the present social, economic and political order.

 Regardless of what may be argued, the Young Lords openly called for the destruction of capitalism and establishment of socialism in the United States.
-This is made indisputably clear in the YLP’s “13-Point Program and Platform“, as well as in the pamphlet titled “The Ideology Of The Young Lords Party.“
+This is made indisputably clear in the YLP’s “13-Point Program and Platform“, as well as in the pamphlet titled “The Ideology of the Young Lords“.

 The Young Lords, like the Black Panther Party, attempted to build a highly disciplined organization.
 They understood that without the organizational sophistication of a vanguard party, revolution is impossible.
 It is precisely this lesson that revolutionaries today should embrace and emulate in order to realize the future victory of socialism.